OrdoLuminis/ordoluminis.github.io/_posts/2025-12-30-on-false-brothers.markdown

 1\.
 Matt.
 6:25-32; 8:20; 10:29-31; 25:40; Jas.
 1:9-11; 2:5; Ecc.
 9:13-16; Pr.
 11:4; Ps.
 9:12<br>
 2\.
 Pr.
 17:13; Ps.
 41:9-10; 55:12-14
 </small>

+## The Chronicle of the Dying Father

+<p style="text-indent:2em;">As his father lay upon the deathbed, He bore witness to the abyss of total depravity: as those who falsely wore the mantle of light revealed themselves as liars, full of darkness, reveling in the man's suffering, perversely and fanatically proclaiming his father's illness a divine retribution for daring to question their twisted, blasphemous, and heretical doctrine&mdash;a dogma of devils that masqueraded as faith yet was in reality a grotesque perversion of truth.

+The weight of humiliation and degradation pressed upon him, and the embers of anger ignited within his soul; every cowardly sneer and whispered condemnation from those who cloaked themselves in false piety stung like a thousand needles, deepening the wounds of his father's suffering.
+Yet, in that crucible of despair, a fierce resolve begain to take shape.
+He would no longer remain a silent witness to their hypocrisy; he would rise from the ashes of his pain, fueled to action by their treachery, the very air around him crackling with a newfound intensity as if the universe itself conspired to help him.
+He envisioned a reckoning&mdash;a fiery purge of their heretical teachings that pretended to be light.
+With each heartbeat, his determination solidified, transforming grief into a weapon to dismantle the twisted beliefs that had wrought so much pain.
+He would not rest until their false light was extinguished and the truth&mdash;his father's truth&mdash;shone brightly in its place.

+As he knelt in fervent prayer, a divine miracle unfolded before his eyes: his father, once burdened by affliction, was restored to health by God himself.
+Now, lifting his voice to the heavens, he beseeched the Holy Father to vindicate his spirit to grant him unwavering strength to obliterate every heresy that distorts the truth.
+He was so consumed by righteous fury&mdash;so ignited that he confronted and crushed the falsehoods that threatened to lead God's people astray.
+He stood as a burning beacon of truth, championing the purity of God's word and striking down each deception that dared rise against the Almighty; his enemies learned the cost of defiance as plots unraveled and proud men were ground to dust.
+Victory had been ordained before the foundations of the earth.
+He rose, and consequence followed those who opposed the righteous.</p>

 ## The Cautionary Tale of Unrighteous Rebecca